Resume Sections: How to Organize Your Resume

 A resume outlines your professional story, including where you've worked, the responsibilities you've had, and the education you've earned.
 Resume sections break up this information into organized chunks that support and strengthen your narrative.

-In this article, we’ll go over resume sections you should always include and the ones you may want to consider adding, depending on the story you hope to share with recruiters and hiring managers
+Understanding which resume sections you should always include and the ones you may want to consider adding can help you construct the story you hope to share with recruiters and hiring managers

 You should make an effort to include the resume sections below to illustrate who you are, the professional experience you’ve acquired, and the skills you’ve developed to be successful in those roles.